Jappie051/studiospoort.github.io/content/en/posts/Brabantrail.md

 # Introduction

 Noord-Brabant, or simply Brabant is the 3rd biggest province in the Netherlands by population.
-It hold 3 out of the 10 biggest cities in the country, namely Eindhoven (#5), Tilburg (#7) & Breda (#9).
+It holds 3 out of the 10 biggest cities in the country, namely Eindhoven (#5), Tilburg (#7) & Breda (#9).
 The capital 's‑Hertogenbosch holds historical significance and is the 4th largest city in the province.

-Currently, the province has around 2,65M people spread across a multitude of cities and big towns.
+Currently, the province has around 2.65M people spread across a multitude of cities and big towns.
 Most of the cities are connected with IC rail to the rest of the nation.
 Breda is branched of the HSL-Zuid, connecting it with high-speed rail to Rotterdam, Amsterdam and Antwerp.
 Eindhoven and 's‑Hertogenbosch have high-frequency IC rail connecting to Utrecht and Amsterdam to the North, while branching off to various cities in Limburg to the South.